dscho15/joint_velocity_controller/README.md

 ## Proposal

-- Two interfaces are to be designed:
+- Two interfaces are designed: one utilizing euler angles and the other quaternions.
---  Euler Angles